-If you are building applications that generate data or trigger actions on behalf of end-users, you should be aware of the API limits imposed by the APIs you are using.
+If you are building applications that generate data or trigger actions on behalf of end-users, you should be aware of the limits on the APIs you are using.
 These limits can prevent your application from working properly or even cause it to break.

 Here are some of the points we will focus on:

 - What are API limits?

 - What are API Requests

 - What happens to your application if you run out of API calls?

 - 3 simple steps to overcome API rate limit issue

 Table of Contents

 What are API Limits?